home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-strategy.md

 ## View Strategies

-A view strategy is responsible for generating the configuration of a specific Lovelace view.
+A view strategy is responsible for generating the configuration of a specific dashboard view.
 The strategy is invoked when the user opens the specific view.

 An info object is passed to the strategy with information:

 | Key | Description
 | -- | --
 | `view` | View configuration.
-| `config` | Lovelace configuration.
+| `config` | Dashboard configuration.
 | `hass` | The Home Assistant object.
 | `narrow` | If the current user interface is rendered in narrow mode or not.